m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 If a process leaves behind some (potentially sensitive) data and the operating system reallocates the resources containing that data to a new process, the new process can potentially read that data.
 The operating system will have broken process isolation.

-A system must understand that a process can leave behind some artifacts in these reusable resources and must ensure that they are “zeroed out” before being allocated again.
+A system must understand that a process can leave behind some artifacts in these reusable resources and must ensure that they are "zeroed out" before being allocated again.

 **Secure file deletion** refers to the operating system procedure of overwriting reclaimed disk space with varying patterns of zeros and ones in order to obfuscate the original contents.